Coalition backs war crimes probe over Russia-Ukraine war

-THE HAGUE, Netherlands (AP) — A coalition of nations that asked the International Criminal Court to open an investigation over possible Russian war crimes in Ukraine met Thursday to pledge support for the probe.
+THE HAGUE, Netherlands (AP) — Dozens of nations met Thursday to pledge their support to the International Criminal Court's investigation in Ukraine, offering money, technology and expertise to the probe opened soon after Russia's invasion began a month ago.

-The court's chief prosecutor urged them to stand up in support of the global legal order.
+At a meeting of representatives from 38 nations in The Hague, the court's chief prosecutor urged them to stand up in support of the global legal order.

 “If we don’t put our money where our collective mouths are, if we don’t give actual support but we wring our hands with lamentations, things can get worse," Prosecutor Karim Khan told a meeting of representatives from more than 20 nations at the British ambassador's residence in The Hague.
 "And history will not judge us well; victims throughout the world will not judge us well.”

-Britain said before the meeting that it was boosting its support for the ICC war crimes in Ukraine with cash and specialist staff as it hosted the meeting of the coalition of nations that back the investigation.
+Britain said before the meeting that it was boosting its support for the ICC's Ukraine probe with extra funds and specialist staff.

-France announced it will provide magistrates, investigators and experts and 500,000 euros ($550,000) in extra funding, which may be increased if needed.
-France is the third-largest contributor to the ICC budget.
+France, already the third-largest contributor to the ICC budget, announced it will provide magistrates, investigators and experts and 500,000 euros ($550,000) in extra funding, which may be increased if needed.

 People are also reading…